siddhpatil6/AndroidInterviewAdvance/README.md

 ```

-flow { }	->	Flow Builder
+flow { }	->	Flow Builder <br>
-map { }	    ->	Operator
+map { }	    ->	Operator <br>
-collect {}	->	Collector
+collect {}	->	Collector <br>

-Let's go through the code.
+Let's go through the code. <br>

-First, we have a flow builder which is emitting 0 to 10.
+First, we have a flow builder which is emitting 0 to 10. <br>
 Then, we have a map operator which will take each and every value and square(it * it).
-The map is Intermediate Operator.
+The map is Intermediate Operator. <br>
-Then, we have a collector in which we get the emitted values and print them as 0, 1, 4, 9, 16, 25, 36, 49, 64, 81, 100.
+Then, we have a collector in which we get the emitted values and print them as 0, 1, 4, 9, 16, 25, 36, 49, 64, 81, 100. <br>
-Note: When we actually connect both the Flow Builder and the Collector using the collect method, then only, it will start executing.
+Note: When we actually connect both the Flow Builder and the Collector using the collect method, then only, it will start executing. <br>

 Now it's time to learn more about the Flow Builder. <br>